|

 - Put a rag under where hand winds to avoid scrapping

-of winding, quite fast.
+winding, quite fast.

 - Take a steel lengthening pipe (ie old steel 1/2" electric